FDX-Fluid-Dynamix/ShadowMaster/README.md

 ## Shadowgraphy

+The Shadwowgraphy is one way of fluid visualization.
+A Shadowgraphy measurement setup consists essentially of the following elements.
+A bright pulsating light source, a magnifying lens/microscope and a camera to store the images.

+[...]

+Further information can be found for example in the work of  [@Castrej ́on-Garcıa](http://www.scielo.org.mx/pdf/rmf/v57n3/v57n3a16.pdf)

 ## Python Algorithm

 This version to evaluate the Shadowgraphy images is inspired by a Binary thresholding function.
 The python package